 - Meanwhile add powdered palm jaggery (karuppati) into a sauce pan.

 - Pour water just enough to immerse them and bring it to a boil.

-- When the jaggery dissolved in water and boiled into a syrup, remove from flame.
+- When the jaggery is dissolved and boiled into a syrup, remove from flame.

 - In the mean time mash the cooked lentils with potato masher immediately after the pressure is released.

 - Pour jaggery syrup into the mashed lentils and mix well.

-- If you still find some lump (as in the last photo below), you can use a hand blender to make the mixture smooth.
+- If you still find some lumps (as in the last photo below), you can use a hand blender to make the mixture smooth.
 (Only after adding syrup into lentils it is possible to find out whether the mixture is lump free or not.)